JaOnwude/JaOnwude/README.md

 # JaOnwude

-Hello, GitHub! 👋
+Hello, visitor! 👋

-I'm James Onwude (King James II 🐐), a Software Development student at Brigham Young University-Idaho.
-Passionate about building clean web applications, good governance, active citizenship, and making positive impact.
+I'm Onwude James Uchenna, a Software Development student at Brigham Young University-Idaho.
+I'm passionate about building clean web applications,good governance, active citizenship, and making positive impact.
 Welcome to my GitHub profile!

 ## About Me

 - 🔭 Currently learning web development (HTML, CSS, JavaScript) and exploring software engineering principles
-- 🌱 My goals are to become a full-stack developer and contribute to projects that promote transparency and community good
+- 🌱 My goals are to become a renowned full-stack developer and contribute to projects that promote transparency and community good
 - 💬 Ask me about web basics, Nigerian governance issues, or BYU-Idaho courses
-- 📍 Based in Aba, Abia State, Nigeria
+- 📍 Based in Abakaliki, Ebonyi State, Nigeria

 ## Technologies and Tools